JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

 Since we are implementing TBAC, we have to authenticate the user first to get the tokens.

 1. In Tarp, under `Authentication flow` tab, click the lightning icon to begin authentication
-2. Use the following inputs to fill the form:
+1. Use the following inputs to fill the form:
+      - Additional Params: Leave empty
       - ACR: `basic`
       - Scopes: `openid`, `profile`, `role`
       - Check the `Display access and ID token after authentication` checkbox

-3. Click the `Trigger auth flow` button
+1. Click the `Trigger auth flow` button
-4. Login using username and password of a user who has the `Teacher` role assigned in the IDP
+1. Login using username and password of a user who has the `Teacher` role assigned in the IDP
-5. Click `Allow` on the consent screen
+1. Click `Allow` on the consent screen
-6. If the authentication is successful, Tarp will show you a page with token details.
-Store the userinfo token string.
+1. If the authentication is successful, Tarp will show you a page with token details.
-7. Move to `Cedarling` tab and select `Cedarling Multi-Issuer Authz Form` tab
+1. Move to `Cedarling` tab and select `Cedarling Multi-Issuer Authz Form` tab
-8. Use the details below as an input to this form:
+1. Use the details below as an input to this form:
-      - Issuer-to-token mapping: For the policies we want only userinfo token is sufficient:
+      - Select `Userinfo token` and click on `Add selected tokens to mapping`
+      - Edit the `mapping` field in the generated dictionary and set it to `Jans::Userinfo_token`.
+The overall dictionary should be in this format:
         ```json title="Token Mapping"
         [
           {
             "mapping": "Jans::Userinfo_token",
-            "payload": "<token from step 6>"
+            "payload": "eyJra..."
           }
         ]
         ```
       - Action: `Jans::Action::"Write"`
       - Resource:
         ```json title="Resource"